ariebesehl/HelloWorld/ReadMe.md

 These four examples show its basic implementations.

-Fully compiled examples that include the necessary ZDK runtimes, can be downloaded [here](https://github.com/ariebesehl/HelloWorld/raw/main/__latest.zip).
-Extract to folder of your choice, and execute the applications.
+Fully compiled examples that include the necessary ZDK runtimes, can be downloaded [here](https://github.com/ariebesehl/HelloWorld/releases).
+Download the latest release, extract to folder of your choice, and execute the applications.

 ## Hello Minimal